ArvindHarinder1/Deploy-SaaS-Apps-in-Record-Time/Instructions.md

 47. On the Test single sign-on with Salesforce section, click Test.
 48. Click on Sign in as current user.
 49. You will be redirected to the Salesforce sign-in page.
 Click on Log in using SSO Ignite demo.
 If you don’t see it, it can be located at the bottom of the page.

+## Optional tasks

+### Create a conditional access policies for blocking all users to access Salesforce

+50. In the Azure portal, on the Salesforce application integration page, click **Conditional Access.**
+51. At the top of the blade, click on **New Policy**.
+52. In the Name field enter: *Blocking all users to access Salesforce*
+53. Under Assignments, select **Users and Groups**.
+Then, select **Include - All Users**.
+54. Click **done**.
+55. Under Access Control, select **Grant**.
+Then, select **Block access**.
+56. Click **Select**.
+57. Under Enable policy, select **On**.
+58. Click on **Create**, to create the policy.

+### Test conditional access policy

+59. In the Azure portal, on the Salesforce application integration page, click Single sign-on.
+47. On the Test single sign-on with Salesforce section, click Test.
+48. Click on Sign in as current user.
+49. You will be redirected to the Salesforce sign-in page.
+Click on Log in using SSO Ignite demo.
+If you don’t see it, it can be located at the bottom of the page.